- Installation and setup

 Editing code and viewing issues

-The Flutter extension performs code analysis that enables:
+The Flutter extension performs code analysis that enables the following:

 - Navigating to type declarations (Go to Definition or